Lloyd Dorfman: Philanthropy

-Dorfman is chairman of youth and enterprise charity the Prince’s Trust, having joined the charity's Council in 2007.
-He is also the chairman of Prince’s Trust International, which aims to help unemployed young people around the globe into education, training and work.
+Dorfman became chairman of youth and enterprise charity the Prince's Trust in 2015, having joined the charity's Council in 2007.
+He was also the chairman of Prince's Trust International, which aims to help unemployed young people around the globe into education, training and work.
+He is now vice president of King's Trust International (formerly Prince's Trust International).

-In addition, he is a trustee of the Royal Opera House, of the Royal Academy Trust and of JW3; deputy chairman of the Community Security Trust, and was a governor of St Paul's School from 2005 to 2016.
+In addition, he is chair of the Royal Opera House, deputy chairman of the Community Security Trust, and was a trustee of the Royal Academy Trust and of JW3; and was a governor of St Paul's School from 2005 to 2016.

-He was on the board of the Royal National Theatre from 2007 to 2015, and the National Theatre's Cottesloe was renamed the Dorfman Theatre in 2013 following a gift of £10 million towards the National Theatre Future redevelopment project.
-Dorfman joined the board of BAFTA in 2017.
+He was on the board of the National Theatre from 2007 to 2015, and the National Theatre's Cottesloe was renamed the Dorfman Theatre in 2013 following a gift of £10 million towards the National Theatre Future redevelopment project.
+Dorfman was on the board of BAFTA from 2017 to 2023.

 In 2017, following a gift from the Dorfman Foundation, the Royal Academy announced the launch of two new international architecture awards, and the restoration of the Senate Rooms in Burlington Gardens to house a new architecture space and café.

+In 2023, Dorfman gave £200,000 to support the Royal Academy of Dance.